-OTREC is pleased to announce the second issue of OTREC News.
+OTREC is pleased to announce the fourth issue of OTREC News.
 Issues of OTREC News include reports on our research projects, profiles of students and faculty, introductions to our Executive Committee and Advisory Board, updates on education programs and events, reports of partner university transportation news, and examples of exciting collaboration within our Consortium.
-This issue includes a special feature describing the strong relationship between OTREC and the Oregon Department of Transportation.
-Read the newsletter here: Newsletter Fall 2007.
+This issue includes several special features including a spotlight on the OTREC-ODOT co-sponsored vehicle mileage fee project, overview of projects selected for 2008-2009, and a discussion on climate-friendly transportation research and much more.
+We welcome your feedback on our publications!
+Read the newsletter here: Newsletter Summer 2008.

 OTREC was pleased to host a two day course on Traffic Signal Design, taught by Charles Radosta, John Ringert and Hermanus Steyn, of Kittelson & Associates, June 23-24, 2008.
 Professionals from around the Northwest participated in the highly interactive course.
 This is part of OTREC’s ongoing effort to provide relevant and affordable training and education opportunities for working professionals.